The-Policy-Posse/Social_Media_Final/README.md

 | `created_utc`    | UTC timestamp of when the comment was created               |
 | `score`          | Score of the comment                                        |
 | `author`         | Username of the comment's author                            |

+# Policy Area Categories

+---

+### 🔴 Health and Healthcare
+**Description:**
+Topics related to health, healthcare services, public health initiatives, and medical research.

+**Includes:**
+- Public health policies
+- Healthcare funding and access
+- Medical research and innovation
+- Health insurance regulations

+**Example:**
+*"Another public hospital closes in Montana, the third this year."*

+---

+### 🟠 Defense and National Security
+**Description:**
+Covers armed forces, national defense, homeland security, and military policies.

+**Includes:**
+- Military funding and procurement
+- Defense strategies and policies
+- Homeland security measures
+- Veteran affairs

+**Example:**
+*"I’m worried that China may come and steal my goats in the night, is that possible?
+Do they like goats?"*

+---

+### 🔵 Crime and Law Enforcement
+**Description:**
+Includes crime prevention, law enforcement, policing, and emergency management.

+**Includes:**
+- Police funding and reform
+- Criminal justice policies
+- Emergency response protocols
+- Crime statistics and prevention programs

+**Example:**
+*"Third officer arrested in New York this week on corruption charges."*

+---

+### 🌍 International Affairs and Trade
+**Description:**
+Focuses on international relations, foreign trade, diplomacy, and international finance.

+**Includes:**
+- Trade agreements and tariffs
+- Diplomatic relations
+- International aid and development
+- Global economic policies

+**Example:**
+*"Vermont tightens border regulations with Canada, will maple syrup prices go up?"*

+---

+### 🟢 Government Operations and Politics
+**Description:**
+Topics on government operations, legislation, law, political processes, and congressional matters.

+**Includes:**
+- Legislative procedures
+- Government budgeting and spending
+- Political reforms
+- Electoral processes

+**Example:**
+*"State congress motions for unlimited snack budget."*

+---

+### 🟠 Economy and Finance
+**Description:**
+Encompasses topics related to financial stability, economic growth, labor policies, and trade practices that impact citizens’ day-to-day lives and the overall economy.

+**Includes:**
+- Taxation and fiscal policy
+- Economic growth and development initiatives
+- Commerce and trade regulations
+- Employment and labor policies
+- Financial markets and regulations
+- Inflation and interest rate policies

+**Example:**
+*"If our property taxes go up again this year, I’m moving to the moon.
+I mean it this time, Elon is really making progress on the moon."*

+---

+### 🌱 Environment and Natural Resources
+**Description:**
+Covers environmental protection, natural resources, energy, and water resource management.

+**Includes:**
+- Renewable energy initiatives
+- Conservation efforts
+- Water resource management
+- Climate change policies

+**Example:**
+*"Historic flood washes away brand new solar panel installations."*

+---

+### 📚 Education and Social Services
+**Description:**
+Covers education, social welfare, housing, family support, and social sciences.

+**Includes:**
+- Public education funding
+- Social welfare programs
+- Housing policies
+- Family support services

+**Example:**
+*"Affordable housing is impossible to find right now in our state!"*

+---

+### 🌾 Agriculture and Food
+**Description:**
+Includes agriculture, farming policies, food production, and food safety.

+**Includes:**
+- Agricultural subsidies
+- Food safety regulations
+- Sustainable farming practices
+- Rural development

+**Example:**
+*"Organic farming takes a big hit this year, due to the wow-crop-delicious insect boom."*

+---

+### 🔬 Science, Technology, and Communications
+**Description:**
+Topics on scientific research, technological advancements, and communication systems.

+**Includes:**
+- Research and development funding
+- Technology infrastructure
+- Telecommunications regulations
+- Innovation policies

+**Example:**
+*"Comcast sues small family-owned telephone maker in Florida."*

+---

+### 🛂 Immigration and Civil Rights
+**Description:**
+Focuses on immigration policies, civil rights, minority issues, and Native American matters.

+**Includes:**
+- Immigration reform
+- Civil liberties protections
+- Minority rights
+- Native American affairs

+**Example:**
+*"This is crazy, my son can’t even get a job at Fast Food Express due to the recent influx of Swedish Meatball Farmers from Portugal."*

+---

+### 🚧 Transportation and Infrastructure
+**Description:**
+Covers transportation systems, public works, and infrastructure development.

+**Includes:**
+- Public transportation funding
+- Infrastructure projects
+- Transportation safety regulations
+- Urban planning

+**Example:**
+*"I swear to god if they don’t fix these potholes I’m going to write another strongly written letter."*

+---

+### 🎭 Culture and Recreation
+**Description:**
+Includes arts, culture, religion, sports, recreational activities, and animal-related topics.

+**Includes:**
+- Arts funding and grants
+- Cultural heritage preservation
+- Recreational facilities
+- Animal welfare policies

+**Example:**
+*"I love these moose.
+I’m so glad we can own 5 now legally."*

+---

+### ❓ Other / Uncategorized
+**Description:**
+Use this label if the content does not fit into any specific category or is uncategorized.

+**Includes:**
+- Miscellaneous topics not covered by other categories
+- Ambiguous or unclear content

+**Example:**
+*"The post discusses personal opinions on various unrelated topics without a clear topic focus."*